NORTH

 diplomatic functions he is represented by President of the Presidium Kim Yong Nam reelected by the Supreme

 People's Assembly (SPA) for a five-year term.
-Premier Choe Yong-rim is recognized as the Head of Government
+Premier Pak Pong-ju is recognized as the Head of Government and,

-that status through appointment by the SPA for a five-year Term.
-Its form of government is a Communist state
+that status through appointment by the SPA for a five-year term.
+Its form of government is a Communist state with

 numerous times).